 the-best-books-on-health-and-fitness

-If you can only choose one training device, it must be a barbell; the simplest and most effective training principle in the world is to lift the weight to stimulate the body-body recovery-adaptation, and so on.
+If you can only choose one training device, it must be a barbell; the simplest and most effective training principle in the world is to lift the weight to stimulate the body recovery-adaptation, and so on.

 More and more commercial gyms are surrounded by fixed equipment, and few people are keen to perform pure barbell training except for bench press.
-Few many fitness instructor training courses teach the use of barbell skills.
+Many fitness instructor training courses teach the use of barbell skills.
 For so-called safety, the free squat rack is replaced by the Smith rack in the gym.

 But for novices, the most important thing to do in the early stage is self-weight training and compound training of free weights, rather than wasting a lot of time on single-joint fixed equipment training.